How to Use Filters in Make: A Complete Guide

 Let me demonstrate with a practical example: I’m creating a weather notification filter.
 In this case, I’ve set the filter to trigger when the ‘Status’ condition equals ‘snow’.

-For easy reference, I’ve labeled this filter ‘snow’ as well.
-When these conditions are met, the system will automatically notify.
+I’ve also labeled this filter ‘snow’ for easy reference.
+When these conditions are met, the system will automatically notify you.
 Similarly, you can filter users by setting conditions such as ‘name equals John’ and ‘address contains Main Street.’

 After clicking ‘OK,’ your filter will appear like this: